Wall Street Economist Predicts Exactly How Stocks Will Move In The First Half Hour After The Jobs Release

-Société Générale economist Brian Jones predicts 275,000 workers were added to nonfarm payrolls in January, well above the 200,000 consensus estimate.
+Société Générale economist Brian Jones predicts only 280,000 workers were added to nonfarm payrolls in January, well above the 180,000 consensus estimate.

 Jones doesn’t stop at a prediction for how many payrolls were created in January, though.
 He also predicts exactly how markets will move immediately following the release.